Roadside LiDAR Assisted Cooperative Localization for Connected Autonomous Vehicles: Introduction

 With the development of Vehicle Ad-hoc Network (VANET), vehicles can communicate with other connected vehicles and connected infrastructure \cite{Mansour2018-tz}.
-Numerous studies have explored cooperative localization strategies that utilize Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) interactions \cite{Yang2020-wz} \cite{Ou2019-xv} \cite{Khattab2015-cy}.
+To further enhance the localization accuracy and reliability, numerous studies have explored cooperative localization strategies that utilize Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communications \cite{Yang2020-wz} \cite{Ou2019-xv} \cite{Khattab2015-cy}.
 The stationary nature of infrastructure serves as a major advantage for localization, which make vehicles easily determine their absolute position based on their relative position to the infrastructure.
-In this paper, we aim to improve the vehicle's self-localization by leveraging V2I communication and roadside LiDAR.
+In this paper, we aim to improve the localization of connected autonomous vehicles by leveraging V2I communication and roadside LiDAR.
 We proposed a novel method to communicate the 2D bounding box size of the connected vehicle to the LiDAR-equipped RSU, which significantly improves the accuracy for the roadside LiDAR to estimate the location of the connected vehicle.
 We evaluated the effectiveness by comparing the result with NDT scan matching-based localization in a realistically simulated environment.

+The key contributions of this paper are outlined below: \begin{itemize} \item Our study explored the potential of utilizing roadside LiDAR for object detection to provide localization for connected autonomous vehicles. \item We introduced a method to enhance the precision of estimating the central point of a vehicle from roadside infrastructure, utilizing V2I communications. \item Through simulation experiments, we demonstrated that our proposed approach surpasses the conventional NDT-based self-localization for vehicles in certain scenarios. \end{itemize}

 The remainder of this paper is organized as follows: Section~\ref{related} reviews existing literature on cooperative localization strategies, with a focus on techniques that incorporate roadside units and LiDAR.
 Section~\ref{method} outlines the experimental design and the proposed method.
 In Section~\ref{experiment}, we detailed our realistic experiment and analysis its result.
 Concluding remarks and future research directions are presented in Section~\ref{conclusion}.